ThuyHaLE/My-notes-projects-competions/Problem3_Natural-Language-Processing/README.md

     - **Decoder-Only Transformers** (e.g., GPT-n): focus solely on the decoder part, excelling at text generation tasks like creating stories or poems.
 They process information sequentially, predicting the next word based on the previous ones.
 However, they may not be ideal for tasks requiring full context understanding, such as question answering.
     - **Encoder-Decoder Transformers** (e.g., T5): combine encoder and decoder parts.
 The encoder encodes the input sentence, and the decoder uses that encoded representation to generate the output.
 These models are often used for machine translation, where the model's mission is to understand the source language (encode) and generate the target language (decode).
   - **Large Language Models (LLMs)**: <Br> A deep learning model specifically trained on massive amounts of text data allows them to learn complex statistical relationships between words and generate human-quality text as a response to a prompt or question.
+    - **Pretrained-model**: include Closed-Source Models which are powerful, state-of-the-art models like GPT-3, Gemini, and Claude... available via commercial APIs or specific platforms, and Open-Source Models which are widely accessible and customizable models like BERT, GPT-2, RoBERTa, and T5, available for download and fine-tuning.
     - **Prompt**: plays a crucial role in using prompting engineering techniques to guide the models (LLMs) to generate desired outputs.
     - **Open-source framework**: is designed to facilitate the development of applications powered by large language models (LLMs).
 It streamlines the process includes integrating and managing LLMs in various applications, enabling developers to build sophisticated AI systems more efficiently.
 Its benefits include (1) No licensing fees, reduced financial burden, (2) Open source code allows inspection and fosters trust, (3) Enables community contributions and faster advancement, (4) Adaptable to specific needs and allows for fine-tuning, (5) Provides learning opportunities for developers and researchers...
       - **LangChain**: focuses on prompt engineering, multi-step workflows, and abstraction of LLM integration
       - **Hugging Face**: emphasizes model access, fine-tuning, and community collaboration

 #### 3.3 Large Language Models (LLMs):
 ##### 3.3.1 Prompt:
 Play a crucial role in using prompting engineering techniques to guide the models (LLMs) to generate desired outputs.